-The County's total OPEB liability of \$294,902 was determined by an actuarial valuation as of January 1, 2019.
+The County's total OPEB liability of \$314,617 was determined by an actuarial valuation as of January 1, 2019, which was rolled forward to a measurement date of January 1, 2020.
 The OPEB liability is liquidated through the General Fund, the Landfill Enterprise Fund, and other governmental funds that have personal services.